-Whether you talk about it or not, death is going to happen.
 Accidents happen every day.
 Unexpected emergency health issues come up with no notice.
 With the help of A Guide to Getting Affairs in Order, you will record vital information that your family and loved ones need in the event of a calamity.
 This workbook is designed for everyone to use, and makes it easy for you to tell someone where your important documents are kept.
 It also allows you to clearly detail any final intentions and wishes.

 Many decisions that need to be made at the time of death can be made in advance, such as burial arrangements, financial and legal matters.
-There is some solace for your loved ones knowing they are doing exactly what you wanted.
+There is a bit of solace for your loved ones knowing they are doing exactly what you wanted.
 This road map is provided by you for your survivors.

-Even those who are superstitious and don't want to talk about death, or those that are not comfortable sharing financial information with anyone, now have a place to record everything they want their loved ones to know.
+Even those who are superstitious and don't want to talk about death, or those who are not comfortable sharing financial information with anyone, now have a place to record everything they want their loved ones to know.
 The questions range from legal documents and financial affairs, to family history and more delicate matters such as your last wishes.
 Everyone needs someone who knows what to do or who to call.

-This guide will help you, your family and loved ones have peace of mind.
+This Guide will help you, your family, and loved ones have peace of mind.

 Where to begin?
-This workbook is designed to be a step by step guide, and clearly identifies all documents and information necessary to make final arrangements.
+This workbook is designed to be a step by step guide, and clearly identifies documents and information necessary to make final arrangements.
 Read through the workbook first, and then begin to write in the answers wherever you choose.
 If circumstances change, or financial information needs updating, it is quick and easy to add new account statements and remove and shred those that are no longer active.
 This workbook can be stored with the current year's tax information, and then easily reviewed each year.